-Abbreviations and acronyms
+Appendix A. Abbreviations and acronyms

-NOC Network Operations Centre

-Source / Organisation that is contracted by an End-User to provide an end-end Lightpath connection destination

-Sourcing organisation

-Destination Organisation at which the Lightpath terminates, prior to reaching the End-User a high capacity circuit or QoS-supported virtual circuit, or the concatenation of several sections of these to form an end-end lightpath etc.Lightpath

-End-

-UserMember of the R&E application community contracting a Source for an end-end Lightpath or someone delegated to do so in his/her place.
-Can be a researcher, group of researchers, laboratory, university, campus IT and networking staff,

-Section SIngle-domain portion of a multi-domain Lightpath
+NOC Network Operations Center Source / Sourcing organisation Organisation that is contracted by an End-User to provide an end-end Lightpath connection Destination Organisation at which the Lightpath terminates, prior to reaching the End-User destination End-User Member of the R&E application community contracting a Source for an end-end Lightpath or someone delegated to do so in his/her place.
+Can be a researcher, group of researchers, laboratory, university, campus IT and networking staff, etc. Section Single-domain portion of a multi-domain Lightpath Lightpath A high capacity circuit or QoS-supported virtual circuit, or the concatenation of several sections of these to form an end-end Lightpath